Indian Regional Navigation Satellite System: Clock failure

+In September 2008, it was reported that SpectraTime received a contract worth to supply Rubidium Space Clocks to ISRO for the IRNSS programme.

 In 2017, it was announced that all three SpectraTime supplied rubidium atomic clocks on board IRNSS-1A had failed, mirroring similar failures in the European Union's Galileo constellation.
 The first failure occurred in July 2016, followed soon after by the two other clocks on IRNSS-1A.
 This rendered the satellite non-functional and required replacement.
 ISRO reported it had replaced the atomic clocks in the two standby satellites, IRNSS-1H and IRNSS-1I in June 2017.
 The subsequent launch of IRNSS-1H, as a replacement for IRNSS-1A, was unsuccessful when PSLV-C39 mission failed on 31 August 2017.
 The second standby satellite, IRNSS-1I, was successfully placed into orbit on 12 April 2018.

 In July 2017, it was reported that two more clocks in the navigational system had also started showing signs of abnormality, thereby taking the total number of failed clocks to five, in May 2018 a failure of a further 4 clocks was reported, taking the count to 9 of the 24 in orbit.

 As a precaution to extend the operational life of navigation satellite, ISRO is running only one rubidium atomic clock instead of two in the remaining satellites.

 As of May 2023 only four first generation satellites were capable of providing navigation services which is the minimum number required for service to remain operational.

 As of September 2024 only four satellites IRNSS-1B, IRNSS-1F, IRNSS-1I and NVS-01 were capable of providing navigation services.

-In July 2025, while responding to a query through Right to Information Act, the ISRO revealed that only five IRNSS satellites are completely defunct, having all of their three clocks failed.
-Meanwhile, one satellite has only one functional clock and only two satellites are fully functional.
+In July 2025, while responding to a query through Right to Information Act, the ISRO revealed that five IRNSS satellites are completely defunct, with all of their three clocks having failed.
+Additionally, one satellite has only one functional clock and only two satellites are fully functional.

+On 10 March 2026, with IRNSS-1F clock failure marking completion of its 10 year mission life reduced the satellite network to only three operational satellites sending position data, below minimum number of satellites needed for accurate position data.
+It will be a part of five satellites out of the eight remaining functional satellites, being used to provide one way broadcast messaging services from thereon.
+India had launched a total of eleven NavIC satellites at that point.